 2018, Expeditions, solo show, Midnight Sun Coffee Roaster, Whitehorse

-2018, Red Light, group show, Lonsdale Gallery, Toronto (part of Contact Photography Festival)
+2018, Red Light, curated group show, Lonsdale Gallery, Toronto.
+CONTACT Photography Festival featured exhibition

-2017, The Builders Project, two person show, Yukon Arts Centre, Whitehorse
+2017, The Builders Project, two person show with Jennifer Roberts, Yukon Arts Centre Community Gallery, Whitehorse

 "Winter Fat: Return of the Wheelmen", Yukon, North of Ordinary, Winter 2016